Home/Journal

 • Three-bedroom house: £180–£240

-Most companies provide a receipt and a guarantee — if the checkout identifies cleaning issues, they will return to address them.
-This receipt also serves as evidence that you made a reasonable effort, which is helpful if a dispute arises.
+Most provide a receipt and guarantee — if the checkout identifies cleaning issues, they return to address them.
+This receipt is evidence of reasonable effort, which helps if a dispute arises.

-After the checkout, your landlord or agent has 10 days to return the deposit once both parties agree on any deductions.
-If deductions are proposed, review them carefully against the check-in inventory and your photographs.
+Respond to deductions.
+After checkout, the landlord or agent has 10 days to return the deposit once both parties agree on deductions.
+If deductions are proposed, review them carefully against your check-in inventory and photographs.

-If you disagree: Respond in writing explaining why.
+If you agree, confirm in writing and the refund should be processed promptly.
+If you disagree, respond in writing explaining why.
 Reference the check-in inventory, your photographs, and the distinction between damage and wear and tear.
-If agreement cannot be reached, the dispute can be referred to the deposit protection scheme's free alternative dispute resolution service.
+If agreement cannot be reached, refer the dispute to the deposit protection scheme's free alternative dispute resolution service.

-The alternative dispute resolution process is free, independent, and binding.
+The dispute process.
+Alternative dispute resolution is free, independent, and binding.
 An adjudicator reviews evidence from both parties and decides what deductions, if any, are fair.

 To succeed in ADR: